 What abnormal cells are and why you need treatment

 If you have an abnormal cervical screening test result, you have changes in the cells covering the neck of your womb (cervix).
-If these abnormal cells are left untreated, there is a risk that some of them could go on to develop into cervical cancer in the future.
+This is not cancer.
+But if these abnormal cells are left untreated, there is a risk that some of them could develop into cervical cancer in the future.

 Your screening result may say you have:

 - borderline or mild cell changes (low grade dyskaryosis)

 - moderate or severe cell changes (high grade dyskaryosis)